opendocsg/slw-judgments-backfill/2003_SGHC_3/report.md

  We confirm that the Workmen Compensation is still pending and held in abeyance pending the outcome of the Common Law action.

- (viii) 3.09.2002 – the Commissioner informed the solicitors for the plaintiff that after the decision of Chua Ah Beng v Commissioner of Labour [2002] 4 SLR 854 claims are not held in abeyance pending the outcome of common law actions, and the claimant is required to withdraw or discontinue his claim under the Workmen’s Compensation Act.
+ (viii) 3.09.2002 – the Commissioner informed the solicitors for the plaintiff that after the decision of Chua Ah Beng v Commissioner of Labour <span class="citation">[2002] 4 SLR 854</span> claims are not held in abeyance pending the outcome of common law actions, and the claimant is required to withdraw or discontinue his claim under the Workmen’s Compensation Act.

 4       The application to strike out the claim against the second defendant was made on 5 August 2002, before the decision in _Chua Ah Beng’s_ case was delivered on 30 August 2002 and before the Commissioner’s letter of 3 September 2002.